jcmunav63/leaderboard_app/README.md

 ## Deployment

-To deploy the  Awesome Books Website to a live server, follow these steps:
+To deploy the Leaderboard App to a live server, follow these steps:

 1. Choose a hosting provider or platform for your website (e.g., GitHub Pages, Netlify, Heroku).